We choose to go to an MVP7 phases of the software and hardware development process inspired by NASA

-We choose to go to the moon in this decade and do the other things (...)*
+*We choose to go to the moon this decade and do other things...

-- we acquire knowledge and consult with domain experts,
+- acquiring knowledge and consulting with domain experts,

-- we generate as many ideas as possible during brainstorming,
+- brainstorming and generating as many ideas as possible,

-- we build initial theses to test and prove or refute in subsequent phases of software or hardware prototyping,
+- building initial theses to test and prove the subsequent phases of software or hardware prototyping,